infrastructurebuilder/vertx-sqs/README.md

 ## Message producer verticle usage

 An SQS message producer verticle can be configured to route the event bus messages to an SQS queue.
-The verticle is deployed with a config containing AWS credentials (see above), region, SQS queue url, Vert.x address and a `local` flag, which specifies whether or not the vertcle should start a local message consumer (`false` by default):
+The verticle is deployed with a config containing AWS credentials (see above), region, SQS queue url, Vert.x address and a `local` flag, which specifies whether or not the verticle should start a local message consumer (`false` by default):

 ```
 JsonObject config = new JsonObject()